cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/application-experiences/network-map/README.md

 ### 2.7 Optional URL Parameters

-Cinchy version 5.2 added the ability to include new parameters on the URL path for your network visualizer in order to focus your node view.
+Cinchy version 5.2 added the ability to include new parameters on the URL path for your network visualizer to focus your node view.
 You can now add **Target Node, Depth Level, and Max Depth Level** Parameters, if you choose.

 Example: \<base url>/apps/datanetworkvisualizer?**targetNode=\&maxDepth=\&depthLevel=**